mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 landing was as good as could be expected.
-A heavy-handed ‘lawn dart’ landing (as some pilots call the more solid approach) will always be bumpy and looks clumsy – although less clumsy than bouncing 20 metres across the pad, overcorrecting the movement and shooting off in a different direction.
+A heavy-handed ‘lawn dart’ landing (as some pilots call the more solid approach) will always be bumpy and looks clumsy – although less clumsy than bouncing 20 meters across the pad, overcorrecting the movement and shooting off in a different direction.
 ```